Hong Kong

 Rumors spread among the Indian troops, who themselves fought very well throughout the battle, that the Scots had broken and fled in panic from the Shing Mung redoubt.
 This so stung the Scots that they fought ferociously when the Japanese tried to force Golden Hill, and they counterattacked against seemingly impossible odds after being forced to retreat from the position.
 The counterattack was momentarily successful, but fresh Japanese troops soon took the position from the exhausted Scots for good.

 The battle was notable for a high level of fifth column activities and for the atrocities that took place during and after the battle.
 There was heavy sniper activity on Hong Kong Island almost from the moment war broke out, and at least one Japanese officer was recognized by British prisoners of war as a barber who had worked in the British barracks.
-Fifth columnists overran an important position on the Hong Kong shore of Lie Mun on the night of the main landings and helped guide the assault troops across the passage.
-A 9" artillery piece was smuggled into Kowloon before war broke out, and surreptitiously assembled in a tin shed near the Kowloon golf course, where it had a clear field of fire.
+Fifth columnists overran an important position on the Hong Kong shore of Lie Mun on the night of the main landings and helped guide the assault troops across the passage; some of these were captured with their signaling lamps and were summarily executed.
+A 9" (230mm) artillery piece was smuggled into Kowloon before war broke out, and surreptitiously assembled in a tin shed near the Kowloon golf course, where it had a clear field of fire.

 Atrocities committed by Japanese troops included the bayoneting of wounded men in captured British hospitals and the murder of many of their doctors and nurses.
 Prisoners were treated poorly, often being killed out of hand.
+One such massacre took place at a cliff on the north shore of Repulse Bay, where 54 prisoners were shot, bayoneted, or beheaded.
 Nurses and other women were raped and murdered.
 Japanese commanders encouraged their troops to regard all local women as prostitutes and treat them accordingly.
 The rampage continued for two weeks after the capitulation, at which point discipline was suddenly and swiftly restored.
-There is ample reason to believe that the two weeks of terror was a deliberate policy meant to humiliate Westerners in the eyes of subject Asians, though, as in the Philippines, Japanese behavior varied greatly from unit to unit, and some prisoners and interned civilians were treated fairly well.
+This suggests that the two weeks of terror was a deliberate policy meant to humiliate Westerners in the eyes of subject Asians, though, as in the Philippines, Japanese behavior varied greatly from unit to unit, and some prisoners and interned civilians were treated fairly well.
+As punishment for these crimes, Sakai was eventually shot by the Chinese, while the governor during the occupation, Isogai Rensuke, served five years of a life sentence.

 Japanese order of battle: